-Have you noticed as you’ve gotten older that your hair is thinner and less lustrous?
-Maybe it’s prone to split ends and is dried out all the time.
+Have you noticed that your hair is thinner and less lustrous as you've gotten older?
+Maybe it’s prone to split ends and is always dried out.

 All these issues are probably linked to your stress level and mainly hair loss.
 Researchers from Harvard have found a link between chronic stress and hair loss.
 Read on to learn more!